Coupled Majorana modes in a dual vortex of the Kitaev honeycomb model: Effective Hamiltonian for small

 \section{Effective Hamiltonian for small $\kappa$}

-In this Appendix, we derive the low energy effective Hamiltonian in the small $\kappa$ limit~(\ref{kitaevhcl}) by explicitly constructing the lattice to continuum operators.
-To do this, we proceed in the following way.
-Let's say we want to find the low energy Hamiltonian close to the Dirac point $+\mathbf{k}_{1}.$ We at first find the eigenvectors of the Kitaev's Hamiltonian $\mathcal{H}(\mathbf{k}=\mathbf{k}_{1})$ (see Appendix~\ref{app:vortexfulldr}).
-We later rewrite the Bloch Hamiltonian $\mathcal{H}(\mathbf{k})$ in this eigenvectors basis.
-The final Hamiltonian has the form
+In this Appendix, we derive the low energy effective Hamiltonian in the small $\kappa$ limit~(\ref{kitaevhcl}), starting from the lattice model.
+We proceed in the following steps: \begin{enumerate} \item We identify the low energy subspace associated with each Dirac points at $\kappa=0$, and project the full Hamiltonian onto these low energy bands. \item We expand the projected Hamiltonian to linear order in momentum at each Dirac point and obtain Dirac like Hamiltonians in momentum space. \item We then obtain the final real space Hamiltonian by the substitution $\mathbf{q}\to -i \boldsymbol{\partial}$. \item In the end, we show an alternative route by introducing the slowly varying fermion fields and explicitly deriving relations between the lattice operators and the low energy fields. \end{enumerate}